Jean-Baradat/OC-p11-kasa-01-2024/README.md

 ## Environment variables

-This project used the environment variables in :
+This project used the environment variables in:
 - `.env.development`
 - `.env.production`